- The average cost of car insurance in Michigan is $2,266 a year or $189 per month, based on our data analysis.

 Insurance costs can vary depending on where you live.
 An affordable policy for someone in one area might be more expensive for someone living elsewhere.

-As a result, residents in higher-risk neighborhoods in Michigan pay more for premiums than those in lower-risk areas.
+As a result, people living in higher-risk neighborhoods of Michigan have to pay more than those living where the risks are lower.

 With our easy-to-use tool, you can get insurance quotes for different coverage limits for your ZIP code in minutes.
 Enter your ZIP code into our free tool to see how much you can save.